Luke 9

 [18] And it came to pass, as He was praying in private, the disciples were with Him, and He questioned them, saying, Who do the multitudes say that I am?

-Comments Luke 9:18 For verses 18 to 21, see Comments Matthew 16:13-20 and Comments Mark 8:27-30.
+Comments Luke 9:18 For verses 18 to 21, refer to Comments Matthew 16:13-20 and Comments Mark 8:27-30.

 [19] And they answering said, John the Baptist; but others say, Elijah; and others, that one of the ancient prophets has risen.